Do You Need a Visa?

-Since January 1, 2006, the length of your stay in Austria determines whether you must apply for an entry permit (visa) or a residence permit.
+The length of your stay in Austria determines whether you must apply for an entry permit (visa) or a residence permit.

 If you are planning to take up employment in Austria, even if it is just temporary or short-term, please make sure that you obtain all the necessary work authorization papers and (if you are not self-employed) a letter from your employer in advance.
-Without proper documentation, neither a visa nor a residence permit will be issued.
+Without proper documentation, neither a visa nor a residence permit can be issued.

 Entry Permit (Visa)

 An entry permit (visa) is issued to individuals who plan to go to Austria on a temporary basis.
 The stay must not exceed six months (in most cases) and you are not authorized to take up any employment in Austria.
 In general, an entry permit is not a work authorization.
-However, since January 1, 2006, some exceptions to this rule--mainly concerning certain temporary job assignments--apply (for more information please visit www.migration.gv.at).
+However, some exceptions to this rule--mainly concerning certain temporary job assignments--apply (for more information please visit www.migration.gv.at).